vonglan/realearn-sy-presets/README.md

 # Special: [Dexed](https://asb2m10.github.io/dexed/) (Open Source FM Synthesizer)
 Instead of the usual "SY" presets, this has the prefix/suffix "DX".
 Controller and Main Mapping are required.

-Currently, only the Behringer X-Touch Mini is supported as controller.
-But it would be fairly easy to adapt for other banks-of-8 controllers - contact me if you want to help with this or if your result can be published here).
+## With Behringer X-Touch Mini as controller

-The upper row of buttons select the operator (or global / all), the lower row selects the area:
+The upper row of buttons select the operator (or global / all), the lower row buttons select the area:

 ![image](https://user-images.githubusercontent.com/17814756/118041818-90fc5900-b373-11eb-9a8b-7c5c0180f5a0.png)